-Commercial providers of UAS equipment and services can be a beneficial source of equipment and expertise.
-Especially when exploring concept feasibility at low technical readiness levels, contract equipment and providers can provide interim capabilities, allowing initial development without requiring substantial outlay of resources or long term commitments.
-Except for Data Buys as explained in section 3.3, contractor provided aircraft and services are NOAA operations subject to oversight and approval by UASD.
-Acquisition actions for commercial UAS services follow steps analogous to those for UAS acquisition, involving the PI or program manager, a LO SME and the UASD.
+(A) Commercial providers of UAS equipment and services can be a beneficial source of equipment and expertise.
+Especially when exploring concept feasibility at low technical readiness levels, contract equipment providers can provide interim capabilities, allowing initial development without requiring substantial outlay of resources or long term commitments.
+Except for Data Buys as explained in section 3.3, contractor-provided aircraft and services are NOAA operations subject to oversight and approval by UASD.
+Acquisition actions for commercial UAS services follow steps analogous to those for UAS acquisition, involving the PI or program manager, an LO SME, and the UASD.
 The steps outlined below are undertaken to assure that the contracted commercial services fulfill the operational requirement and comply with NOAA procedures.

 Step 1.
-The commercial UAS services pre-acquisition documents will be reviewed by the UASD and approved at the Line Office Executive Level.
-See Section 5 and the Unmanned Aircraft Systems Policy 220-1-5 for specific requirements.
+The commercial UAS services pre-acquisition documents will be reviewed by the UASD and approved at the LO Executive Level.
+See Section 5 for specific requirements.
 The UASD is responsible for conducting a pre-acquisition review to ensure that the statement of work/specifications for commercial UAS services will meet NOAA and FAA policy for pilot certification and airspace approval.
-The Line Office's pre-acquisition specifications and requirements shall be provided to the UASD 14 calendar days prior to the planned submission of the purchase request package to the acquisition office.
+The LO's pre-acquisition specifications and requirements shall be provided to the UASD 14 calendar days before the planned submission of the purchase request package to the acquisition office.

 Step 2.
-Before a contract for commercial UAS services has been awarded, each Line Office shall ensure that the specific commercial UAS services operation meets all applicable NOAA, DOC, and Federal policies.
-Each Line Office will coordinate and approve their commercial UAS services Operations through the process outlined in Section 7, Line Office Certification of Compliance (LO Checklist).
+Before a contract for commercial UAS services has been awarded, each LO shall ensure that the specific commercial UAS services operation meets all applicable NOAA, Department of Commerce (DOC), and federal policies.
+Each LO will coordinate and approve their commercial UAS services Operations through the process outlined in Section 7, Line Office Certification of Compliance (LO Checklist).

 Step 3.
 Once the LO Certification of Compliance is submitted to the UASD, the Division conducts a commercial UAS services safety and operations review to ensure that the specific operation proposed by the commercial UAS services meets NOAA and FAA policy for pilot certification, airworthiness and airspace approval.
-UAS operations by commercial aviation services require a NOAA Mission Commander (MC).
-Requirements for MC designation and mission performance are contained in the UxS Operations Center Unmanned Aircraft Systems Policy 220-1-5.
+UAS operations by commercial aviation services require a NOAA MC.
+Requirements for MC designation and mission performance are contained in the UAS Operations Policy 1107.